-Advance Ministry Training (AMT) classes are five week courses that provide a deeper understanding in areas such as children’s ministry, preaching, intercession, business and career ministry, and more.
+As a full time student, Advanced Ministry Training (AMT) classes are available throughout the year that provide a deeper understanding in areas such as intimacy with God, preaching, intercession, business and career ministry, life coaching and more.
+You will learn more about AMTs once school starts.

 Students learn in large group sessions of 650 (Second Year) to 1,300 (First Year) students, classes of 20-200 people, Revival Groups of 60–70 people, small groups of 5 (First Year), and on their own.